-Our inventory increased in value by 4% and in volumes decreased by 3% between December 31, 2019 and December 31, 2020.
-The increase reflects a higher NY'C' in the current year.
+Our inventory increased in value by 89% and increased in volumes by 47% between December 31, 2020 and December 31, 2021.
+The increase reflects a higher NY'C' in the current year and higher volumes.

 Under hedge accounting, gains and losses on derivative instruments for coffee to be sold in future periods are recorded in inventory.
-The hedge accounting component of inventory as at December 31, 2020 was a gain of \$1.1 million compared to a gain of \$1.3 million at the end of 2019.
+The hedge accounting component of inventory as at December 31, 2021 was a gain of \$3.8 million compared to a gain of \$1.1 million at the end of 2020.